makototakahara/makototakahara.github.io/_posts/2024-01-15-celestial-labelling.md

 # Project Overview
 For this project, I classied celestial objects into galaxies, stars, and quasars.
 This was my submission to DS3 Datathon.

 I used machine learning techniques such as decision trees and random forests to make predictions about the class of celestial object given information about telescope angles, various photometric filters, redshift values, and more.
-A significant challenge in project was my lack of domain knowledge and I learned on the fly about new subjects to create models that are appropriate in both statistics and the domain.
+This analysis required a blend of knowledge in both statistics and astrophysics, reiterating the importance of domain knowledge in data science.

 ---